fadado/jqt/docs/content/home.md

 To write <%cite jq> scripts using strings with interpolations is not the idea we have for a template language.
 We need some syntactic sugar, and this is provided to you by
 <%cite jqt>.
 You write templates in a very fashionable style, the templates
-are translated into a <%cite jq> script and then <%cite jq> is feed with the created script and some metadata and content in JSON or YAML format&hellip; and the magic is done!
+are translated into a <%cite jq> script and then `jq` is feed with the created script and some metadata and content in JSON or YAML format&hellip; and the magic is done!

 ### Syntactic sugar